tibs/markup-history/markup-history-extended-notes.rst

 ---

-XML (Extensible Markup Language) was compiled by a working group of eleven members,[30] supported by a (roughly) 150-member Interest Group.
+XML (Extensible Markup Language) was compiled by a working group of eleven members, supported by a (roughly) 150-member Interest Group.
 It's specification is managed by the W3C_.

 Whilst XML is not itself of direct interest as a markup language, it is